 A pioneering electrical spinal implant being developed at the University of Alberta could soon change the lives of spinal injury patients by making them walk again.

 So far, the device has been shown to be effective in monkey studies, but the researchers hope to make it available for use on human patients with spinal cord injuries in less than a decade.

-"We think the same intraspinal stimulation will cause people to start walking longer and longer, and perhaps even faster."says the lead researcher doctor Vivian Mushahwar, of the Neuroscience and Mental Health Institute of the University of Alberta.
-"There has been an explosion of knowledge in neuroscience in the past 20 years: we are on the eve of an effective connection between man and machine".
+"We think that the same intraspinal stimulation will cause people to start walking longer and longer, and possibly even faster."says the lead researcher doctor Vivian Mushahwar, of the Neuroscience and Mental Health Institute of the University of Alberta.
+"There has been an explosion of knowledge in neuroscience over the past 20 years: we are on the eve of an effective link between man and machine."

 How the micro implant works to "repair" spinal injuries